coderx400/sota-mapper/README.md

 - player position updates automatically on map while in a map for which there is a map data .csv file
 - when first entering a map, it is necessary to do 1 manual /loc to sync
+- added link to forum discussion thread in status bar